alevigi/2022-01-10-Stats_with_R/index.md

   accessible to everybody.

-  If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+  If we can help making learning easier for you (e.g. sign-language interpreters) please get in touch (using contact details below) and we will attempt to provide them.
 </p>